bennyhartnett/centrus-enrichment-calculator/README.md

 4. Results are copied to your clipboard and also appear in the history panel.

 ## Features
+The calculator provides a complete suite of enrichment tools that run entirely in the browser:

 - **Feed & SWU for 1 kg product** – determine feed and separative work required for a single kilogram of enriched uranium.
 - **Feed & SWU from product quantity** – compute input requirements for a specified product mass.
 - **Product & SWU from feed quantity** – estimate how much enriched uranium can be produced from a feed stock.
 - **Feed & product from SWU capacity** – calculate material flows when you know the available SWU.
-- **Optimum tails assay** – search for the economic tails assay that minimizes cost per kilogram.
+- **Optimum tails assay** – search for the economic tails assay that minimizes cost per kilogram using a golden‑section search.

-Each calculation automatically copies its result to the clipboard and is logged in the on-page history section for later reference.
+Each calculation automatically copies its result to the clipboard and is recorded in the on-page history log (up to the last 20 entries).
+Inputs accept percentages or fractions for assays and common units for masses, and the page continues to work offline after the initial load.
+The responsive interface is built with Bootstrap and supports pressing **Enter** to trigger calculations.

 ## Usage
 Open `enrichment-calculator.html` in your browser and fill in the values for the desired calculation.
 Press **Calculate** to see the results.
 Use the **Clear** button to reset a form if needed.
 No build step or server is required—everything runs entirely in the browser.